Innovation Studies

 For FFplus Type-2 open calls this is not a problem if the company has a clearly defined role in the consortium and the necessary skills and competences to carry out the proposed work.

-However, it is expressly foreseen that the SMEs/start-ups may participate in more than one tranche of innovation studies, that is, if developments and results of their initial innovation study are evaluated successfully, then they would be eligible to submit a proposal for an extension of the developments in a subsequent open call.
+However, it is expressly foreseen that the SMEs/start-ups may participate in more than one tranche of innovation studies; that is, if developments and results of their initial innovation study are evaluated successfully, then they would be eligible to submit a proposal for an extension of the developments in a subsequent open call.
 More information about this is available in the call announcement.

 There are no formal restrictions on the number of proposals in which a supporting participant participates.
-However, the funding restriction for supporting participants (a maximum aggregated funding of € 150,000 for all innovation studies in which they take part in) must of course be considered.
+However, the funding restriction for supporting participants -- a maximum aggregated funding of € 150,000 for all innovation studies from this open call (i.e. under call identifier FFplus_Call-2-Type-2) and a maximum aggregated funding of € 300,000 over all innovation studies in which they take part -- must of course be considered.

 For proposals in which the need for a consortium of participants is justified, the key criteria for the construction of the consortium is the competence to carry out the tasks of the work plan.
-Since the international collaborative aspect within FFplus is achieved at the level of the project and all its sub-projects, there is no added value assigned to a proposal with international participants compared with a participants from a single country.
+Since the international collaborative aspect within FFplus is achieved at the level of the project and all its sub-projects, there is no added value assigned to a proposal with international participants compared with participants from a single country.

-Yes, this is no problem.
+Yes, this is not a problem.

 Proposal Structure and Template, Administrative Issues, Timeline

-Meetings organized by FFplus which are mandatory for innovation study partners or coordinators will in general be held online.
-Each innovation study will hold a kick-off meeting which all participants are expected to attend.
+Each innovation study will hold a kick-off meeting for the study itself, which all participants are expected to attend.
 Further innovation study-internal meetings, whose attendance and frequency depend on the work plan, are anticipated.
 As a guide, two such innovation study-internal meetings are to be expected.
-If these meetings would lead to substantial travel costs, online meetings should be preferred
+If these meetings would lead to substantial travel costs, online meetings should be preferred.

 Furthermore, a representative of the innovation study is expected to attend one FFplus review meeting.